vapor-community/mongo-provider/README.md

 try drop.addProvider(MongoProvider.Provider.self)
 ```

+And configure Fluent to use MongoDB by changing the key `"driver"` to be `"mongo"` inside `Config/fluent.json

 ### Config

 Then add a `mongo.json` to your `Config` folder.
 You can add it in the root or keep it out of git in the secrets folder.